Nuclear Deterrence & Massive Retaliation

 • The first nuclear weapons were huge and could only be carried by a few bomber aircraft: This included the B-36 (required pretty much no modifications at all), the B-29/B-50, the B-47.

-• Nuclear weapons eventually shrank in size to around 1500-3500 pounds, at which point they could be carried by both bombers and fighter-bombers; from there they would shrink further to warheads that would typically weigh around 500 pounds, and some going all the way down to 50 pounds (W54) and could be carried on fighters as before, and even fitted into rockets, missiles, and artillery shells.
+• Nuclear weapons eventually shrank in size to around 1500-3500 pounds, at which point they could be carried by both bombers and fighter-bombers; from there they would shrink further to some warheads going all the way down to 50 pounds (W54), and we'd see nuclear-tipped demolition munitions, bazooka's, and artillery shells as well as missiles.

-• Eventually, they evolved into weapons that included a secondary stage of lithium deuteride (when bombarded by neutrons, lithium converts into tritium), which has fissile material wrapped around it and also stuffed in the middle: The first one of this type was still so big, only a B-36 could carry it, but soon, the size came down to sizes that would be around 7600 pounds, then from there, to around 6900 pounds, and eventually down to amounts that would even allow fighters to deliver megaton level death and destruction upon demand.
+• Eventually, they evolved into dry-weapons: The first one of this type was still so big, only a B-36 could carry it, but soon, the size came down to sizes that would be around 7600 pounds (Mk-15), then from there, to around 6900 pounds (Mk-39), and eventually down to amounts (Mk-28: 1975-2175 lb.) that would even allow fighters to deliver megaton level death and destruction upon demand.

 Basically, they got smaller and more devastating, and more aircraft, and aircraft types could carry them.
 So basically, fighters were largely expected to carry nuclear weapons and air-superiority wasn't seen as all that important.
 In addition, the numbers of nuclear weapons grew at, what seemed like an exponential rate, and the USAF had a great proclivity for getting spectacularly large budgets for themselves -- they did this many ways, but one of the best was effectively trying to assign as many targets as they possibly could justify (even beyond military necessity), so that they could order more bombs, and then use the number of bombs to justify the ordering of more aircraft and weapons to deliver them.